fbpx

 Eligibility

 To be considered for the Novitski Prize, the nominee(s) must be member(s) of GSA.
 Up to two individuals of any career stage may jointly receive the prize.
-If there are more than two individuals who were key in the creative process, then only the two individuals most critical to that process are eligible for the Award.
-The nominee(s) must be the key driver(s) of the creativity leading to the novel insight(s).
+If there are more than two individuals who were the key driver(s) of the creativity leading to the novel insights are eligible for the award.
 The work in question must be published in (a) peer-reviewed publication(s).

 Selection Questionnaire